James-Thibaudeau/chatbot/README.md

 `git clone` and the URL for the repository.

+`git remote add origin` Followed by the URL of your repo.

 In your project folder you will have a folder named chatbot.

 Connect your Agent to the project